LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

   - **Custom**: Custom sequence to add before matching characters.
 - **Json Format**: Serialization format for importing and exporting Json.
   - **Flat**: Serializes the table elements as property paths and string values.
 Recommended for interchangeability between flat file formats.
   - **Hierarchy**: Serializes the table elements using the Object type and utilizes a layered structure.
+Recommended for runtime processing.

 ## Object Management Settings
 Settings for scanning, creating, and filtering Objects.